-The assignment and reassignment of academic standing is based on a student's performance in a minimum of $\star 12$.
-If, at the time of review, the student has attempted fewer than $\star 12$ since the last assignment of academic standing, there will be a program review, but the assessment of academic standing will be deferred and the academic standing assigned at the last review will remain in effect until the next review
+The assignment and reassignment of academic standing is based on a student's performance in a minimum of $\bigstar 12$ .
+If, at the time of review, the student has attempted fewer than $\bigstar 12$ since the last assignment of academic standing, there will be a program review, but the assessment of academic standing will be deferred and the academic standing assigned at the last review will remain in effect until the next review review will be assessed on the cumulative results of all courses completed since their last academic standing assignment.

 A review of academic performance is conducted for each student at the end of each Fall/Winter Terms, based on all courses completed during those Fall/Winter Terms.
 In addition, any courses taken during the preceding Spring/Summer will be included in the review.
-Students whose assessment was deferred at the last review will be assessed on the cumulative results of all courses completed since their last academic standing assignment.
+Students whose assessment was deferred at the last